Ephigenia/mite-cli/README.md

 # Features

 - Create and start new Entries with interactive survey-like cli interface
-- Show & filter time entries to show reports for last month, current week etc.
-- Edit (amend) the currently running entries text for fast updating the work log
+- Edit the currently running entries text for fast updating the work log
+- Show, filter, group time entries to show reports for last month, current week etc.
+- List, sort, filter user accounts, customers, projects & services
 - Delete single entries by id
-- List, sort, filter user accounts, customers, projects & services
 - Highlight JIRA identifiers in time entry notes

 Other ideas & planned features can be found in the [wiki](./wiki).
 If something doesn’t work please [create a new issue](https://github.com/Ephigenia/mite-cli/issues).